aimms/documentation/pro-release-notes.rst

 ----------------------------

-                  On March 10, 2016, we released a bugfix on AIMMS PRO 2.9 (build 2.9.1.518).
+                  On March 10, 2016, we released a bug fix on AIMMS PRO 2.9 (build 2.9.1.518).
 Changes made in this release are listed below.